Holiness Pentecostalism

 Holiness Pentecostals teach that believers should dress and behave in a manner becoming unto holiness, and as such, historically, Holiness Pentecostals (such as the Apostolic Faith Church, Calvary Holiness Association and Free Holiness Church) traditionally adhere to the Wesleyan doctrine of outward holiness, which includes modest dress, as well as abstinence from alcohol, tobacco, and other drugs.
 The holiness standards vary based on the group and while many Holiness Pentecostal denominations such as the Apostolic Faith Church have specific 'holiness standards', other denominations in the present-day, such as the International Pentecostal Holiness Church, have general principles of living contained in their covenant.
-Holiness Pentecostals observe the Lord's Day with a morning service of worship and an evening service of worship, along with refraining from servile labour and Sunday trading (cf. First-day Sabbatarianism).
+Conditional security is taught in Holiness Pentecostal denominations.
+Holiness Pentecostals observe the Lord's Day—Sunday—with morning and evening services of worship, and by refraining from servile labour and Sunday trading (cf. First-day Sabbatarianism).

-Holiness Pentecostals are distinguished from Finished Work Pentecostals, the other branch of Pentecostalism that separated from Holiness Pentecostalism in 1910 under William Howard Durham, who denied the Wesleyan-Holiness doctrine of entire sanctification.
+Holiness Pentecostals are distinguished from the other branch of Pentecostalism, Finished Work Pentecostalism, that separated from Holiness Pentecostalism in 1910 under William Howard Durham, who did not accept the Wesleyan-Holiness doctrine of entire sanctification.